 - A medical advisor (if available)

 - Infection control physician (if available)

 - Medical Health Officer or delegate

 - An administrator

 - A Director of Care

 - An ICP or person responsible for infection control of that site

-- An Occupational Health Nurse or person responsible for occupational health
+- A person responsible for Worksafe Health and Safety/Occupational Health

 - An Environmental Health Officer or alternate (e.g. Community Care Facility Licensing Officer)

 - A laboratory manager or representative

 - A person responsible for support services such as housekeeping and laundry

 - A foods services supervisor

 - Communications coordinator

 - Front line HCP representative (e.g. charge nurse)

 A written process for GI Outbreak Management which includes current membership of the OPMT with contact information should be available to all HCPs.
 This should be reviewed and updated annually.
-Category C11